twayss/A-Structure-Preserving-Semantic-Transmission-Method-for-Low-Bandwidth-Networks/README.md

 # A-Structure-Preserving-Semantic-Transmission-Method-for-Low-Bandwidth-Networks
 Semantic-structure-preserving image transmission framework for low-bandwidth scenarios, featuring multi-stream decoupling, structural reconstruction, and efficient low-bitrate communication.

+The data associated with this model have been published on the ScienceDB platform.
+This repository is adapted from the version released on ScienceDB and provides the implementation code only.
+For detailed experimental results, pretrained model weights, and the datasets used, please refer to: https://doi.org/10.57760/sciencedb.33990

 Edge-Link: Structure-Preserving Semantic Transmission for Low-Bandwidth Networks